Removal of Conditions of Conditional Residency

 A knowledgeable immigration lawyer with the Patel Law Group can assist you with your petition and all your immigration matters.
 We have nearly 20 years of experience in a wide range of immigration cases, and we are well-versed in family-based visas.
 We hold membership in the AILA and the Federal Bar Association.
 We provide full disclosure and a total breakdown of our legal fees, so you will know exactly what you are being charged for.
 We employ advanced technological improvements to ensure that we have the correct information to help us efficiently handle your case.

-Contact us online or call (888) 223-8176 to speak with a family-based visa attorney to help you remove conditional permanent resident status.
+Contact us online or call Patel Law Group at (888) 223-8176.
+Talk to a family-based visa attorney to help you remove conditional permanent resident status.
 We serve clients in Washington, D.C. and Baltimore.

 What is Form I-751 used for?